crowdbotics/modules/react-native/user-profile/README.md

 ## Module Usage

 There are two ways of using this module.
-First, is as a logged user profile page, where the user can view, edit and update their profile information.
-This module will behave like this by default.
+First, as a logged in user profile page, where the user can view, edit and update their profile information.
+This module will behave like this by default (you must be logged in using one of the login modules mentioned).
+If you use a custom login method and reducer store, you might need to edit the code in `mapStateToProps` to match where both the `auth_user` and user `token` is stored at.

 The second use case is for displaying **other** users' information.
-For example, if you have a screen that lists all the users available in the platform, and when you click in a user name, you would like the hability to view that specific user details.
+For example, if you have a screen that lists all the users available in the platform, and when you click in a user name, you would like to view that specific user details.
 For that, you need to add a navigation to the User Profile screen, and pass the user id as a parameter in the navigation call.
-In the code example below, whenever the button is clicked, it will navigate to the User profile screen and load the information of the user which their id equals to `123`.
+In the code example below, whenever the button is clicked, it will navigate to the User Profile screen and load the information of the user which their id equals to `123`.

 ```js
 <Button